surfhawk/sl4p/README.md

 <br/>

 ### 2. Write a log message
-After loading your configuration, you can log messages anywhere in your application, even in another file, without passing the second parameter into getLogger.
+After loading your configuration, you can log messages anywhere in your application, even in another file or modules, without passing the second parameter into getLogger.
 Here are two ways to use logging:

 A. **'get-logger' style logging**